 |Impetigo||Until lesions are crusted and healed or 48 hours after commencing antibiotic treatment|

 If your child is going to absent from school:

 Phone the school’s new attendance number, 0115 9649388, to speak to one of our attendance team.
 This phone is manned from 8:30am -11:00am.
 If you are calling outside these times, or no-one is available, then please leave a voicemail message with the following information:-

-We are also requesting that if your child has a doctor, hospital or dentist appointment during school time, you bring the letter/appointment card into school for us to photocopy and put in your child’s record.
+If your child has a doctor, hospital or dentist appointment during school time, then you must bring the letter/appointment card into school for us to photocopy and put in your child’s record.

 If you do not report your child’s absence, we will phone you to ask where your child is.
 As part of our Safeguarding policy we have to ensure all children who are not in school are safe, please help us to do this!!